Current Size: 100%

 Graduates of the program are prepared to assume management roles in such organizations as hospitals, long term care facilities, managed care organizations, health insurance agencies, and health departments.
 In addition, upon successful completion of the Program the graduates will be equipped to pursue graduate programs in health administration, public health, and other related graduate studies.

 The Health Management Program is certified as a full member of the American University Programs in Health Administration (AUPHA).
 The Health Management Program has continued its full-membership and certification since 2003.
-AUPHA is a non-profit organization that accredits and certifies Health Administration Programs located in schools and colleges in the United States.APPLY2014-2015 PLAN OF STUDY2017-2018 PLAN OF STUDY
+AUPHA is a non-profit organization that accredits and certifies Health Administration Programs located in schools and colleges in the United States.Apply 2017-2018 PLAN OF STUDY2014-2015 PLAN OF STUDY

 Lower Division Admission Requirements